Brittany Force

-Brittany Leighton Force (born July 8, 1986) is an NHRA drag racer and 2-time NHRA Drag Racing Series Top Fuel dragster champion.
+Brittany Leighton Force (born July 8, 1986) is an American NHRA drag racer and 2-time NHRA Drag Racing Series Top Fuel dragster champion who currently has the record for fastest run, at 343.16 mph.
 She is the daughter of drag racer John Force and the sister of fellow racers Courtney Force and Ashley Force Hood.

 Career

 Force became an NHRA drag racer in 2013, driving a Top Fuel dragster, the first John Force Racing driver to compete in that class.
 She is sponsored by Monster Energy.
 In 2016, she became the first woman to win the NHRA Four-Wide Nationals.
 On May 20, 2016, she set a new NHRA top fuel drag racing record with a run of 3.676 seconds over 1,000 feet at Heartland Park Topeka, Kansas.